They say if you love something, let it go.

 I decided to do a dry month (and convinced my husband to play along) because I was curious if there would be any major mind and body changes if I eliminated by booze habit.
 I was drinking at least a glass of wine or a cocktail daily and figured if I stopped for a while, maybe I’d drop five pounds in all the right places, sleep more deeply, write more prolifically…who knows what miracles I thought would happen.
 But two-thirds of the way through this experiment, here are some things I’ve discovered:

 1. Alcohol satisfies my sweet tooth: I don’t really ever crave sweets.
-And that’s likely alcohol provided me my sugar fix.
-But in the weeks since giving up drinking, I’ve practically tripled my fruit intake, and I already at a lot of fruit to begin with.
+And that’s likely because alcohol provided me my sugar fix.
+But in the weeks since giving up drinking, I’ve practically tripled my fruit intake, and I already ate a lot of fruit to begin with.
 Also, our Trader Joe’s dark chocolate supply seems to be dwindling more quickly than usual.
 I know that’s all fairly “healthy” sugars, but it is still extra calories.
 So if I thought I was going to lose a few pounds from not drinking, I’d probably have to follow Mr. Dame’s lead of keeping chocolate in places that require standing on a chair to reach.

 2. Alcohol Free Beer is Mildly Satisfying: While I’m not a big beer person (I think I’ve made it pretty clear I’m a wine person) they don’t make alcohol-free wine, as far as I know.
 Well, grape juice, but that ain’t the same.
 In the United States, I’d be rather embarrassed to order an O’Douls in a bar.
 But in Spain, the non-alcoholic version of the country’s ubiquitous, if tasteless Mahou, is everywhere (and often icy cold on tap).
 And people drink it without shame!
 And I tell you, booze-free beer has really hit the spot on several occasions during this dry month, most notably after a hike, and with a spicy Indian dinner.